Blog /

 For many people, driving is a daily part of life.
 And because we’re behind the wheel so often, it’s easy to get complacent and forget that driving is a huge responsibility—the driver holds in his or her hands the lives of their passengers and of others on the road.

 No matter how experienced or well-trained a driver is, operating a vehicle at high speeds never ceases to be a hazard.
 And there are times when this hazard is elevated.
-For example, even though most of us see the evening rush hour as a long and unpleasant journey home, according to the Insurance Institute for Highway Safety most car crashes happen between 3 p.m. and 9 p.m.
+For example, even though most of us see the evening rush hour as nothing more than a long and unpleasant journey home, according to the Insurance Institute for Highway Safety most car crashes happen between 3 p.m. and 9 p.m.

 Circadian rhythm